jahway603/zec-watch/README.md

 Now run zec-watch and with very few lines of code (written in Perl for Gods sake!!!) you see every transparent transaction on the Zcash network.

+zec-watch tcp://127.0.0.1:8234

-Fortunately, SHIELDED ZCASH fixes this by encrypting the amount send, the sending address and the receiving address.
+SHIELDED ZCASH FIXES THIS by encrypting the amount sent, the sending address and the receiving address.

 Z2Z Forever !!
 Die Taddrs Die !!